The 7 Habits of Highly Effective People: Reception

+In August 2011, Time listed 7 Habits as one of "The 25 Most Influential Business Management Books".

+Upon Covey's death in 2012, the book had sold more than 20 million copies.

-Formats
+Formats and adaptations

 In addition to the book and audiobook versions, a VHS version also exists.

-Adaptations

-Sean Covey, Stephen's son, has written a version of the book for teens, The 7 Habits of Highly Effective Teens, which simplifies the 7 Habits for younger readers to make them easier to understand.
-In September 2006, Sean Covey published The 6 Most Important Decisions You Will Ever Make: A Guide for Teens, which highlights key times in the life of a teen and gives advice on how to deal with them.
-In September 2008, Covey published The 7 Habits of Happy Kids, a children's book illustrated by Stacy Curtis which further simplifies the 7 Habits for children and teaches them through stories with anthropomorphic animal characters.
+In 1998, Stephen's son, Sean Covey, wrote a version of the book for teens, The 7 Habits of Highly Effective Teens, which simplifies the 7 habits for younger readers to make them easier to understand.
+This was later followed by The 6 Most Important Decisions You Will Ever Make: A Guide for Teens (2006), which highlights key times in the life of a teen and gives advice on how to deal with them, and The 7 Habits of Happy Kids (2008), a children's book illustrated by Stacy Curtis that further simplifies the 7 habits for children and teaches them through stories with anthropomorphic animal characters.